 The students in the Program will work as paid research assistants for a faculty member for 100 hours during the summer after 1L year or during 2L year.
 Furthermore, the Program will include regular meetings and programming for the students, such as sessions about the judiciary, trips to observe court proceedings, a writing skills workshop, and support with the clerkship application process.

 The Judicial Clerkship Office will email faculty to solicit nominations for the Program.
 In addition, students can apply (without any faculty nomination).
-All members of the Class of 2024 are eligible to apply.
-Applicants with backgrounds who have been historically underrepresented in the clerkship process are especially encouraged to apply.
+All members of the Class of 2025 are eligible to apply.

 Applicants must submit a resume, writing sample, and personal statement about why they want to participate in the Program.
 Personal statements should not exceed 750 words, and applicants are encouraged to share perspectives on topics such as: how their background and experiences inform their interest in the Program and in clerking, what they hope to gain from the Program and how it will help them achieve their goals, and their perspectives on the importance of diversity among law clerks in the judiciary.
 Diversity is broadly defined and can include, but is not limited to, culture, race, ethnicity, religion, sexual orientation, gender identity, ideology, age, first-generation status, socioeconomic status, immigration status, disability, academic background, employment, or other personal experiences.

 Applications will be due on April 11, 2023.
 Please submit your application using this Application Form.

 A committee will review the applications and select students from the Class of 2025 to participate in the Program.